brittpinder/ios-reference/swift/collection-types/sets/README.md

 // green
 // blue
 ```
-Since sets are unordered, the order can and will vary every time you iterate over a set.
+Since sets are unordered, the order can vary every time you iterate over a set.
 One way around this is to use the `sorted()` method which returns the set's elements as an array sorted using the `<` operator:

 ```swift
 for color in colors.sorted() {